 Funding for SRI

-In 2022, student researchers in SRI receive a stipend of $6,000 and access to subsidized on-campus housing for the 10-week program.
+All participants in SRI receive funding for their research.
+In 2026, student researchers in SRI will receive a stipend of $6,000.
+SRI students also have access to subsidized on-campus housing for the duration of the 10-week program.
 Student financial support for the Summer Research Institute is derived from a combination of grants and programs, as well as the generosity of many individual donors.
-Students should remember:

 - All students should discuss whether their mentor has funding to support them when talking about the possibility of joining their lab.